Li-Xiang/BinlogMiner/README.md

 usage：
 <pre>
-$ ./binlogparser.sh --help
+$ ./binlogparser --help
-usage: binlogparser.sh [options] log-files
+usage: binlogparser [options] log-files
 options:
  -?,--help                                      Display this help and exit.
  -b,--byte-order <big_endian | little_endian>   Specify the byte order of the binlog file, the default is the native